 PHEVs and EVs purchased during 2010 or later may be eligible for a tax credit of up to $7,500.
 The credit amount varies based on the capacity of the battery.
 Thus, some PHEVs and EVs qualify for larger credits than others.
-You can find a list of the credit amounts for various vehicles at www.fueleconomy.gov.
+You can find a list of the credit amounts for various vehicles on the Department of Energy's website at www.fueleconomy.gov.

 To obtain the credit, the PHEV or EV you buy must be on the IRS’s certified list of vehicles that qualify for the credit.
 You can find an updated list at www.fueleconomy.gov.

-To complicate matters, these credits are phased out once 200,000 of each model are produced by the manufacturer, counted from January 1, 2010.
+To complicate matters, these credits are phased out once 200,000 of each model are produced by the manufacturer from a specified date.
 The phase-out starts during the second calendar quarter after the 200,000 mark is reached.
 The IRS will announce when a manufacturer exceeds this production figure and will announce the subsequent phase-out schedule.
 Be sure to check these reports before you buy a PHEV or EV; otherwise, you could be disappointed to discover you’ll get no tax credit.
 You can check at www.fueleconomy.gov.

 Hybrids, Diesels, and Alternative Fuel Vehicles